Madhav Vinayak Kibe

-Sardar Madhavrao Vinayak Kibe (Devanagari: माधव विनायक किबे; 1877–?) was a scholar from Indore State, India.
+Sardar Madhavrao Vinayak Kibe (1877–Unknown) was a scholar from Indore State, India.
 He was from the Karhade Brahmin Kibe family founded by Vithalrao Mahadeo Kibe, known as Tantya Jog, the Prime Minister to Maharaja Malhar Rao Holkar.

 Education

 He was the first alumnus of Daly College to pass.
 He obtained his B.A. degree in 1899 and M.A. degree 2 years later from the Muir Central College, Allahabad.

 Work

 After completing his education he served as an Honorary Secretary to the Indore darbar for a few years.
 Later, he was taken on the staff of the Agent of Governor-General in Central India as Honorary Attaché and Magistrate.
 In 1911, he was appointed to officiate as Diwan to the Raja Saheb of Dewas, Junior Branch.
 He was made a Rao Bahadur in June 1912.

 He presided over Marathi Sahitya Sammelan held in Mumbai in 1926.
 He also attended Round Table Conference in London along with his spouse.
 He and his wife were the member of Congress.

 Location of Lanka and Studies in Indian States Currencies were two among his works.